 - Will my time permit me to walk the dog around, giving him enough exercise to maintain his physical health?

-- Do I have enough budget to cover the costs of owning a dog, including medical costs, food, routine grooming, veterinary care, and other vitamins and medication?
+- Do I have enough budget to cover owning a dog, including medical expenses, food, routine grooming, veterinary care, and other vitamins and medication?

 - Will the dog be valued as a family member in my house?